suessspeise/wavestacker/README.md

 a set of tools to make music (== noise) with numpy.

 ## TODO
-- come up with a better name for buffer.py
-- how should this repo be structured?
 - environment.yml
 - add docstring to the existing code
 - break down notebook into example scripts (+ wav output)